Scientific Name

 Description

-The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken virtually throughout the year.
+The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken year-round.
 Using the seed is also a method of propagation.

 See more at How to Grow and Care for Stapeliads.